Thynun/Devops/README.md

                            * terraform apply - it will execute actions proposed in the terraform plan.

       As per the requirement deployed the nginx web server and launched static application .

+   ## 29-nov-2021 { 2 hr }
+       Trying to dockersie the application.
+       Understanding Docker and the need of docker.
+       Docker in aws